MR-Addict/useless-box/README.md

 ![UselessBox-Parts](Images/UselessBox-Parts.png)

-### 1.2 Electronic Parts
+### 1.2 Electronics

-In this project, I use `Arduino Uno` as my controller, and you may also need some other parts as BOM table showing below.
+In this project, I use `Arduino Uno` as my controller, and you also need some other parts as BOM table showing below.
 Feel free to replace some of them if you are familiar with arduino projects.

 | Electronics          | quantity |                   Image                    |
 | :------------------- | :------: | :----------------------------------------: |